Thiruvambadi Thamban

-Thiruvambadi Thamban is a 2012 Indian Malayalam-language action thriller film starring Jayaram in lead role, directed by M. Padmakumar and written by S. Suresh Babu.
-It also marks the debut of Kannada actor Kishore in Malayalam.
-It also has Jagathy Sreekumar, Nedumudi Venu, Samuthirakani in supporting roles.
+Thiruvambadi Thamban is a 2012 Indian Malayalam-language action thriller film sdirected by M. Padmakumar and written by S. Suresh Babu.
+It stars Jayaram in the lead role and also marks the debut of Kishore in Malayalam cinema.
+It also stars Jagathy Sreekumar, Nedumudi Venu and Samuthirakani in supporting roles.

 Plot

 Thiruvambadi Thamban Tharakan is a prominent businessman in Thrissur and hails from a family that have been supplying elephants for temple processions for years.
 He is given company by Anjali who is a Brahmin girl.
 On the way back to Kerala from the Gajamela at Sonepur, Thamban's father Mathan happens to confront Shaktivel in Madurai.
 Shaktivel is a cruel politician and Mathan fails to understand that he rules the place and accidentally kills his younger brother Shiva.
 Soon, in a fast tracked series of events, Shaktivel and his men go in search for Mathan to avenge Shiva's death.
 Thamban follows a never ending travail of son trying to save Mathan from an extremely dangerous enemy.